arpabet/beans/README.md

 func (t *component) BeanName() string {
     // overrides default bean name: package_name.component
-    return "c"
+    return "new_component"
 }
 ```

 ### beans.OrderedBean

-Added support for OrderedBean interface to inject beans with specific order.
-If bean does not implement OrderedBean interface, then Beans Framework preserve context initialization order.
+For each bean that implements OrderedBean interface, Beans Framework invokes method BeanOrder() to determining position of the bean inside collection at the time of injection to another bean or in case of runtime lookup request.

 Example:
 ```